-Large Language Models are powerful at generating text, but they struggle with structured reasoning, source grounding, and evidence validation when working alone.
-A single-agent system often blends planning, retrieval, verification, and writing into one opaque process — leading to hallucinations and weak source attribution.
+Large Language Models are powerful at generating text, but they struggle with structured reasoning, source grounding, and evidence validation when operating as a single monolithic system.
+Traditional pipelines often combine planning, retrieval, verification, and synthesis into one opaque process, leading to hallucinations, weak attribution, and limited explainability.

-This project presents an Autonomous Multi-Agent Research Report Generation System built using LangGraph orchestration, ChromaDB-based RAG, DuckDuckGo web search integration, FastAPI for REST API, and Streamlit for interactive UI.
-The system decomposes research into structured steps executed by specialized agents, ensuring modular reasoning, traceability, and evidence-backed output.
+This project presents an Autonomous Multi-Agent Research Report Generation System built using LangGraph orchestration, ChromaDB-based Retrieval-Augmented Generation (RAG), DuckDuckGo web search, FastAPI for backend services, and Streamlit for interactive UI.
+The system decomposes research into structured steps executed by specialized agents, ensuring modular reasoning, traceability, and evidence-backed outputs.

-The goal is to generate structured, citation-supported research reports from a user-provided topic using coordinated multi-agent collaboration.
-It supports multiple LLMs (OpenAI, Groq, Google Gemini) and provides outputs in Markdown and PDF formats.
+The system supports multiple LLM providers (OpenAI, Groq, Google Gemini) and generates outputs in Markdown and PDF formats.

 Generating high-quality research reports requires:

-This project addresses these limitations by designing a multi-agent architecture where each agent has a clearly defined responsibility and interacts through an orchestrated workflow.
+This project addresses these limitations through a multi-agent architecture, where each agent performs a well-defined role within a coordinated workflow.

-The system is built as a LangGraph state machine, where agents operate on a shared structured state.
+The system is implemented as a LangGraph state machine, where agents operate over a shared structured state and communicate through deterministic transitions.

 | Component | Technology | Purpose |